-94. Defendant has engaged in indirect infringement by its conduct of providing its

-Instrumentalities and, when the customers use the Accused Instrumentalities in accordance with Defendant's instructions, the image processing method is performed as described and claimed in the '897 Patent.
-Thus, Defendant's customers directly infringe the claimed methods of the '897 Patent by using the Accused Instrumentalities.
-Because the performance of the claimed image processing method is an essential part of the functionality of the Accused Instrumentalities, the Accused Instrumentalities do not have any substantial uses that do not infringe the '897 Patent.
-In addition, Defendant provides instructions to end users of its Accused Instrumentalities instructing the end users how to use the Accused Instrumentalities in a manner which directly infringes the '897 Patent.
-On information and belief, Defendant is aware that the Accused Instrumentalities perform the claimed image processing method and, therefore, that Defendant's customers directly infringe the '897 Patent by using the Accused Instrumentalities.
+85. Brookstone has engaged in indirect infringement by its conduct of providing its infringing Accused Instrumentality to end users of those products for the purpose of enabling those end users to use the Accused Instrumentality to directly infringe the '897 Patent.
+On information and belief, Brookstone has intended, and continues to intend, to induce such patent infringement by end users of its Accused Instrumentality, and has had knowledge that its inducing acts would cause infringement of the '897 Patent or has been willfully blind to the possibility that its inducing acts would cause direct infringement of the patent.
+86. Brookstone's customers purchase the Accused Instrumentality and, when the customers use the Accused Instrumentality, the image processing method is performed as described and claimed in the '897 Patent.
+Thus, Brookstone's customers directly infringe the claimed methods of the '897 Patent by using the Accused Instrumentality.
+Because the performance of the claimed image processing method is an essential part of the functionality of the Accused Instrumentality, the Accused Instrumentality does not have any substantial uses that do not infringe the '897 Patent.
+In addition, Brookstone provides instructions to end users of its Accused Instrumentality instructing the end users how to use the Accused Instrumentality in a manner which directly infringes the '897 Patent.
+Theses instructions include the published Brookstone Scanner Mouse Operating Instructions available from Brookstone's website.
+Brookstone is aware that the Accused Instrumentality performs the claimed image processing method and, therefore, that Brookstone's customers infringe the '897 Patent by using the Accused Instrumentality.
+87. Visual Content has been damaged by Brookstone's infringing activities.

-DEMAND FOR JURY TRIAL

-Pursuant to Rule 38(b) of the Federal Rules of Civil Procedure, Plaintiff hereby demands a trial by jury of all issues so triable.

-PRAYER FOR RELIEF

-WHEREFORE, Plaintiff requests the following relief:
+DEMAND FOR JURY TRIAL Pursuant to Rule 38(b) of the Federal Rules of Civil Procedure, Visual Content hereby demands a trial by jury of all issues so triable.
+PRAYER FOR RELIEF WHEREFORE, Visual Content requests the following relief:

-(a) A judgment in favor of Plaintiff that Defendant has directly infringed and/or has indirectly infringed by way of inducement of one or more claims of the Asserted Patents;

-- (b) A judgment that Plaintiff has been irreparably harmed by the infringing activities of Defendant, and is likely to continue to be irreparably harmed by Defendant's continued infringement; - (c) A judgment and order requiring Defendant to pay Plaintiff damages adequate to compensate for infringement under 35 U.S.C. § 284, which damages may include lost profits but in no event shall be less than a reasonable royalty for its usage made of the inventions of the Asserted Patents, including pre- and post-judgment interest and costs, including expenses and disbursements; - (d) A judgment awarding Plaintiff its costs as provided under Fed.
-R. Civ.
-P. 54(d)(1); - (e) A judgment for pre- and post-judgment interest on all damages awarded; - (f) A judgment awarding Plaintiff post-judgment royalties; and - (g) Any and all such further necessary or proper relief as this Court may deem just and equitable.

-Dated: November 23, 2015 Respectfully submitted,

-BUETHER JOE & CARPENTER, LLC

-/s/ Eric W. Buether

-Eric W. Buether (Lead Counsel)

-State Bar No. 03316880
+- (a) A judgment in favor of Visual Content that Brookstone has directly infringed and/or has indirectly infringed by way of inducement of one or more claims of the Asserted Patents; - (b) A judgment that Visual Content has been irreparably harmed by the infringing activities of Brookstone, and is likely to continue to be irreparably harmed by Brookstone's continued infringement; - (c) A judgment and order requiring Brookstone to pay Visual Content damages adequate to compensate for infringement under 35 U.S.C. § 284, and in no event shall be less than a reasonable royalty for its usage made of the inventions of the Asserted Patents, including pre- and post-judgment interest and costs, including expenses and disbursements; - (d) A judgment awarding Visual Content its costs as provided under FED.
+R. CIV.
+P. 54(d)(1); - (e) A judgment for pre- and post-judgment interest on all damages awarded; (f) A judgment awarding Visual Content post-judgment royalties; and Any and all such further necessary or proper relief as this Court may deem just and equitable.
+Dated: May 24, 2016 Respectfully submitted, BUETHER JOE & CARPENTER, LLC By: /s/ Eric W. Buether Eric W. Buether State Bar No. 03316880 Eric.Buether@BJCIPLaw.com Christopher M. Joe State Bar No. 00787770 Chris.Joe@BJCIPLaw.com 1700 Pacific Avenue Suite 4750 Dallas, Texas 75201 Telephone: (214) 466-1271 Facsimile: (214) 635-1827 ATTORNEYS FOR PLAINTIFF VISUAL CONTENT IP,LLC

-Eric.Buether@BJCIPLaw.com

-Christopher M. Joe

-State Bar No. 00787770

-Chris.Joe@BJCIPLaw.com

-1700 Pacific Avenue Suite 4750 Dallas, Texas 75201

-Telephone: (214) 466-1271 Facsimile: (214) 635-1827

-ATTORNEYS FOR PLAINTIFF VISUAL CONTENT IP, LLC